-Pascal Lupien is Assistant Professor of Political Science at Brock University.
-He is also a Fellow at the Centre for Research on Latin America and the Caribbean (CERLAC, York University), an Associated Researcher with the Groupe de recherche en communication politique (GRCP, Université Laval) and co-coordinator of the Groupe de recherche Afriques-Amérique latine (GRAAL, University of Alberta).
+Pascal Lupien is Associate Professor of Political Science at Brock University.
+He is also a Fellow at the Centre for Research on Latin America and the Caribbean (CERLAC, York University), and co-coordinator of the Groupe de recherche Afriques-Amérique latine (GRAAL, University of Alberta).
 He holds a PhD in Political Science and an MA in Latin American Studies from the University of Guelph, a Master’s in Information Studies (MIS) from the Université de Montréal, and a BA in Politics from McGill University.

-Dr. Lupien’s research interests revolve around participatory democracy, social movements, political communication and technology, and the factors that enhance or diminish the capacity of marginalized communities to participate in politics.
+Dr. Lupien’s research interests revolve around participatory democracy, social movements, the factors that enhance or diminish the capacity of marginalized communities to participate in politics.
 He currently leads a SSHRC-funded project entitled “Indigenous Women and Information and Communication Technologies (ICTs): Supporting an Empowered and Resilient North-South Community”.
 This transnational multidisciplinary project draws on a community-based approach in order to ensure that the direction of the research is guided by Indigenous women.
-Working across four jurisdictions (Bolivia, Chile, Ecuador and Canada’s Yukon Territory), project participants seek to develop indigenized and gendered ICT solutions that will support Indigenous women’s efforts to engage in the public sphere, and to facilitate sharing of stories and strategies across settler-imposed borders.
-He is working with both academics and Indigenous community leaders in the four jurisdictions.
-Lupien’s previous SSHRC-funded project (2017-2019) examined the impact of ICTs such as social media on the capacity of Indigenous social movements to engage in politics in three Latin American countries.
+Working across three jurisdictions (Bolivia, Ecuador and Canada’s Yukon Territory), project participants seek to develop indigenized and gendered ICT solutions that will support Indigenous women’s efforts to engage in the public sphere, and to facilitate sharing of stories and strategies across settler-imposed borders.
+Lupien’s new research project examines the political participation of migrants in countries such as Argentina and Brazil.

-Lupien’s book, Citizens’ Power in Latin America: Theory and Practice (SUNY Press, 2018), looks at how local communities use participatory democracy mechanisms to pursue collective social development goals.
+Lupien’s latest book, Indigenous Civil Society in Latin America: Collective Action in the Digital Age (University of North Carolina Press, 2023), draws on four years of immersive, community-engaged fieldwork in Bolivia, Ecuador and Chile.
+It shows how Indigenous organizations today are newly pursuing, adapting, and sustaining local activism in a globalized, technology-centered world.
 His research has also been published in journals such as Democratization; Citizenship Studies; Political Science Quarterly; Information, Communication and Society; Social Media + Society; Gender, Place and Culture; and Latin American Perspectives.